-In addition to the QC steps, the number of variants identified for each PEGS participant was compared to the number determined in a parallel analysis of the same data based on the hg19 genome assembly.
-Three samples were excluded from downstream analysis because they displayed very low hg38-based variant counts and average to very high hg19-based variant counts and, within the QC data, the samples were outliers in terms of the variability of the observed allelic fractions at loci with heterozygous genotype calls.
+In addition to the quality control steps, we compared the number of variants identified for each PEGS participant to the number determined in a parallel analysis of the same data based on the hg19 genome assembly.
+We excluded three samples from downstream analysis because they displayed very low hg38-based variant counts and average to very high hg19-based variant counts and, within the QC data, were outliers in terms of the variability of the observed allelic fractions at loci with heterozygous genotype calls.
 This indicates the WGS results may have been derived from a mixture of DNA from two individuals.